rbt-lang/rbt-proto/doc/combinators.rst

 .. slide:: The Interface: Query Output
    :level: 3

-   Let us guess the interface of the examples:
+   What type can we assign to the examples?

    :math:`Q_1`. *Show the total number of departments.*

    :math:`Q_2`. *For every department, show its name and the number of employees.*

-   Can we define the query interface as the type of the query output?
+   Perhaps, it's the type of the query output?

    .. math::